2017 Wexford Senior Football Championship

-The 2017 Wexford Senior Football Championship is the 119th edition of the Wexford GAA's premier club Gaelic football tournament for senior graded teams in County Wexford, Ireland.
-The tournament consists of 12 teams, with the winner going on to represent Wexford in the Leinster Senior Club Football Championship.
-The championship starts with a group stage and then progresses to a knock out stage.
+The 2017 Wexford Senior Football Championship was the 119th edition of the Wexford GAA's premier club Gaelic football tournament for senior graded teams in County Wexford, Ireland.
+The tournament consisted of 12 teams, with the winner going on to represent Wexford in the Leinster Senior Club Football Championship.
+The championship started with a group stage and then progressed to a knock out stage.

 Gusserane O'Rahillys were the defending champions after they defeated Glynn–Barntown in the previous year's final.

 This was Taghmon-Camross' return to the senior grade after claiming the 2016 Wexford Intermediate Football Championship title.

 Horeswood were relegated to the 2018 I.F.C. after 19 years as a senior club when losing the Relegation final to Sarsfields.

 Team changes

 The following teams have changed division since the 2016 championship season.